JuliaAudio/SampledSignals.jl/README.md

 ### SampleSink

 `SampleSink` is an abstract type representing a sink for samples to be written to, for instance representing your laptop speakers.
 The main method used here is `write` which writes a `SampleBuf` to a `SampleSink`.
-This package includes the `DummySampleSink` concrete type that is useful for testing the stream interface.
+This package includes the `SampleBufSink` type that is a useful example and also can be used to test your implementations of the stream interface.

 #### Methods